visionanddepiction/visionanddepiction.github.io/index2024.md

 # Information for presenters

 ## Poster presentation {#posters}
-Posters should be prepared in A0 portrait orientation (118.8 cm high and 84 cm wide).
+Posters should be prepaired in A0 portrait orientation (118.8 cm high and 84 cm wide).
 If you want, you can print your poster in Delft at CSinBKCity, here are the [prices](https://csinbkcity.nl/price-list/?lang=en).
 In order to do so:
 - Send your poster to info@csinbkcity.nl
 - Let them know that it concerns a "Poster for conference Maarten Wijntjes"
 - Latest ordering date is 6 Februari 18:30.
 It will be ready the next morning and can be picked up across the train station at adres Westvest 47.